“Have you ever compared Baileys and the perfume Prada Candy?”

 The cocktails served at Fragrances always contain similar ingredients to the perfumes themselves.
 “Think of perfumes as a different kind of gin or flavored vodka.
 They’re basically alcohol distilled with flavors—and sometimes they even contain juniper.”

 Balance is essential in scent-themed cocktails, he stresses.
-While the initial aromas “are definitely more exotic and therefore in the beginning more intense, once you get used to them they are not so dominant.”
+While the initial aromas “are definitely more unusual and therefore in the beginning more intense, once you get used to them they are not so dominant.”
 Heissen avoids scents that are alcohol-heavy and could lead to an imbalanced drink.

 As a result, Fragrances’ drinks, including one of the options paired with Si by Giorgio Armani,” a cocktail made with Oranje Ketel One, Amabuki Himmelswind Sake, Chambord, bergamot-patchouli-jasmine-vanilla syrup, fresh citrus and beer foam; and the La Nuit de L’Homme by Yves Saint Laurent, matched with lavender-infused Tanqueray 10, Rhododendron Sake, vanilla-vetiver-patchouli-grapefruit-eucalyptus syrup and fresh citrus, don’t overwhelm with sugary or cloying sweetness.
 “If certain aromas are too overwhelming, I will cut them back but not so much that you lose the perfume’s character.”